nomeata/haskell-rec-def/README.md

 recursively, and still get a result out:

     >>> :{
-      let s1 = rInsert 23 s2
+      let s1 = RS.insert 23 s2
-          s2 = rInsert 42 s1
+          s2 = RS.insert 42 s1
-      in getR s1
+      in RS.get s1
      :}
     fromList [23,42]

 See the [`examples.hs`](examples.hs) file for more examples.

-It also provides (unsafe) building blocks to build such APIs, see `Data.Recursive.R.Internal`.
+It also provides (unsafe) building blocks to build such APIs, see `Data.Propagator.Purify`.

 Related work
 ------------